dragonflyoss/d7y.io/docs/operations/integrations/hugging-face.md

 kubectl apply -f peer-service-config.yaml
 ```

-## Use dfget to download files with hf:// protocol {#use-dfget-to-download-files-with-hf-protocol}
+## Use dfget to download files with `hf://` protocol {#use-dfget-to-download-files-with-hf-protocol}

+> Note: To use dfget inside an inference container, you must install dfget and transfer file content from dfdaemon's Unix
+> domain socket.
+For details, refer to [Download in Container](../../reference/commands/client/dfget.md#download-in-container).

 Dragonfly's `dfget` command natively supports the `hf://` protocol, enabling direct P2P downloads from
 Hugging Face Hub without any proxy configuration.
 This is the simplest way to download models and datasets